Course reading lists (Talis)

 It is recommended that course coordinators use readings lists.
 A reading list gives students one consistent place to access their readings.
 The university uses Talis to deliver course reading lists and manage copyright compliance.

-Your subject Librarian can assist you in identifying online alternatives to physical items and readings in print and help you update your reading lists.
+Your subject librarian can assist you in identifying online alternatives to physical items and readings in print and help you update your reading lists.

 Benefits include: